 The journey between the two is about 90mins – pretty impressive.
 Nearly as impressive as the Sierra Nevada ski resort itself.
 There are 30 lifts (2 Gondolas, 15 Chairlifts, 5 Surface lifts and 8 Magic Carpets) and 103 pistes (16 green, 35 blue, 43 red, 9 black).
 The combined ski/board area is 94.8 km.
 The place looks amazing and just made the high priority visit list.

 Salobreña is a less-crowded coastal village that has been lived in for over 6000yrs.
 If you are desperately searching for a location for your next Spanish vacation that is not full of tourists, skyscrapers or beggars, then this is where you really do need to check out.
-If you don’t want to do the snowboarding and surfing one day both of these destinations deserve a good week each.
+These places deserve a week’s stay each so wedge that Cali Double in the middle.

 Have we missed any?
 Have you completed any?
 Are you planning on doing any?
 Hit us up!